oumaima1220/oumaima1220/README.md

-👋 Hi, I am Oumaima Edaou, welcome to my github profile.
+👋 Hi, my name is Oumaima Edaou, welcome to my github profile.

 I am motivated to explore complex datasets and discover valuable informations to make data-driven decisions.
 I am passionate about: